 What are motorcycle loans?

 Motorcycle loans are personal loans that can be put towards the purchase of a motorbike.
-Moreover, you can quickly apply for these loans through Monzi’s lender-finder service.
+Moreover, you can apply for these quick loans through Monzi’s lender-finder service.

 While Monzi does not offer loans ourselves, we do work with a bunch of lenders that do.
 Therefore, apply on our site and we may be able to match you with a potential lender.